pbmoeller/libAwesomeMC/readme.md

 ## About the library

-I always wanted to be able to read and write Minecraft data to modify or use it in private projects.
+I wrote this libAwesomeMC to read and write Minecraft data to modify or use it in private projects.
 Because there are only a few libraries in C++ and many of them are outdated, I began to develop my own library.
 This is not only a library to support my own projects, but also for learning CMake and C++20 features in a practical way.
 I hope this library is also useful for other people.